model-checking/kani/kani-docs/src/limitations.md

 ### Intrinsics

-The table below tries to summarize the current support in RMC for Rust intrinsics.
+The table below tries to summarize the current support in Kani for Rust intrinsics.

 In general, code generation for unsupported intrinsics follows the rule